luisarizmendi/edge-demos/demos/upgrade-and-rollback/README.md

     1. Describe the use case: hands-off deployment + self-healing upgrades in the OS and APPs
     2. Log into the Image Builder and show the images
     3. Show the published OSTree repo and ISO in the HTTP server

 1. Step 1 - OS lifecycle: Deploy the edge device using the ISO
     1. Boot the Edge Device from the ISO and watch auto-deployment
     2. Explain how the automation is performed (Kickstart in this case)
     3. SSH to the Edge Device using the admin user
     4. Test the application on `http://<edge_device_IP>:8081`

+2. Step 2 - OS lifecycle: Upgrade to OSTree image v2 (with error)
+    1. Show default upgrade policy in `/etc/rpm-ostreed.conf`
+    2. Check current status with `rpm-ostree status`
+    3. Publish OSTree image v2 with `ansible-playbook -vvi inventory playbooks/01-publish-image-v2.yml `
+    4. Check the new update with `rpm-ostree upgrade --check` and `rpm-ostree upgrade --preview`
+    5. Explain Greenboot and the script that check GIT in `/etc/greenboot/check/required.d/01_check_git.sh`
+    6. Perform the upgrade with `sudo rpm-ostree upgrade`
+    7. Review again the status with `rpm-ostree status` and reboot
+    8. Watch the three reboots and how in the last one the first version of the image is selected
+    9. SSH to the Edge Device and check that there is a Rollback message
+    10. Review the status with `rpm-ostree status`

+3. Step 3 - OS lifecycle: Upgrade to OSTree image v3 (OK)
+    1. Publish the OSTree image version 3 with `ansible-playbook -vvi inventory playbooks/01-publish-image-v3.yml `
+    2. Check that the new upgrade is available with `rpm-ostree upgrade --check` and `rpm-ostree upgrade --preview`
+    3. Perform and upgrade with automatic reboot with `sudo rpm-ostree upgrade -r`
+    4. Watch the reboot
+    5. SSH to the Edge Device and check the status with `rpm-ostree status`

+4. Step 4 - APP lifecycle: Upgrade to  APP v2 (with error)
+    1. Open the application in `http://<edge_device_IP>:8081`
+    2. Watch the application update status with `watch "podman auto-update --dry-run; echo '';podman ps"`
+    3. Move the `prod` tag from `v1` to `v2` in the registry
+    4. Review the application update status and check again the application in `http://<edge_device_IP>:8081`

+5. Step 5 - APP lifecycle: Upgrade to  APP v3 (OK)
+    1. Move the `prod` tag to `v3` in the registry
+    2. Review the application update status and check again the application in `http://<edge_device_IP>:8081`

+If you have more time and want to explore more cool features that could be used in Edge Computing use cases, you can go through the "Bonus" demo steps:

+6. BONUS - Serverless service with Podman
+    1. Check how the configured systemd unit has pre-downloaded the container image
+    2. Watch the current running containers with `watch podman ps` (the `simple-http` app is not there)
+    3. Reach out to the service in `http://<edge-device-ip>:8080`
+    4. See how a new container is created and how it's serving the `simple-http` app in `http://<edge-device-ip>:8080`
+    5. Wait 10 seconds and see how the service is scaled down to zero replicas